Beautiful pairs: Beautiful pairs of valued fields

 \section{Beautiful pairs of valued fields}

-In this section we characterize all completions of stably embedded pairs of $\ACVF$, $\RCVF$ and $\PCF$ modulo the completions of stably embedded pairs of the corresponding value group and residue field.
-An Ax-Kochen type result will be given in Section \ref{sec:Ax-Kochen-RV} for beautiful pairs of benign henselian valued fields (see Theorem \ref{thm:red-to-k-gamma}).
+In this section we characterize all completions of stably embedded pairs of $\ACVF$, $\RCVF$, and $\PCF$ in terms of the completions of stably embedded pairs of the corresponding value group and residue field.
+An Ax-Kochen-Ershov type result will be given in Section \ref{sec:Ax-Kochen-RV} for beautiful pairs of benign henselian valued fields (see Theorem \ref{thm:red-to-k-gamma}).
+The results in this section could also be inferred from this more general Ax-Kochen-Ershov type result given in Section \ref{sec:Ax-Kochen-RV}.
+However, at the cost of being redundant, we chose to include them separately so that those readers interested in these special cases can follow the arguments without going through the machinery of Sections \ref{sec:SES} and \ref{sec:Ax-Kochen-RV}.